Click for other pages in the NTSASG:

 |For All Full-time Staff||

-Full-time staff and their dependents may enrol in French, English and other language courses offered, for example, by the School of Continuing Studies or the Faculty of Arts, with the possibility of waived or reduced tuition, pursuant to the following terms:
+Full-time staff and their dependents may enrol in French, English and other language courses offered by the School of Continuing Studies or the Faculty of Arts, with the possibility of waived or reduced tuition, pursuant to the following terms:

 For French courses: